Position: Research Assistant (2016-2020)

 Position: MA Student (2004-2006)

 Stephanie completed her MA thesis Neighbourhood Collective Efficacy and Cohesion in Bolivia with Dr. Nancy Ross and Dr. Sarah Turner.
-She is currently a postdoctoral associate at the Human Environments Analysis Laboratory at Western University.
+She is currently an Assistant Professor in the School of Geography at the University of Nottingham.

 Dr. Philippe Fines